Table of Contents

 - Symptoms of Giardia Infection

-- How Common is Giardia in Dogs?
+- Giardia in Dogs: FAQs

-- Home Remedies for Giardia in Dogs: Why it is Important?
+- Home Remedies for Giardia in Dogs: Before You Go…

-- discover the symptoms of giardia infection in dogs
+- Symptoms of giardia infection in dogs

 So, without further ado, let's dig deep into it.

-Home Remedies for Giardia in Dogs that You Can Do
+7 Home Remedies for Giardia in Dogs

-Though no natural methods are proven to cure giardia effectively, these remedies are mainly used and recommended by some dog owners.
+Despite the lack of medical research, these natural remedies are mainly used and recommended by some dog owners.

 1. Coconut Oil

-How much coconut oil do I give my dog for giardia?
+“How much coconut oil do I give my dog with giardia infection?”

 2. Oregon Grape

 It's also a liver tonic that effectively gets rid of parasites like giardia.

-3. Grapefruit seed extract
+3. Grapefruit Seed Extract

 In addition, garlic cloves are more effective than powder, so it's easy to use them because you can find them in your kitchen.

 So, here's the amount that you need to consider before giving it to your canine:

 - Small puppies only ¼ cloves of garlic